leomccormack/SPARTA/README.md

 ## Plug-in descriptions

 This repository contains the following VST plug-ins:
-* **AmbiBIN** - A binaural ambisonic decoder (up to 7th order) with a built-in SOFA loader and head-tracking support via OSC messages.
+* **AmbiBIN** - A binaural Ambisonic decoder (up to 7th order) with a built-in SOFA loader and head-tracking support via OSC messages.
 Includes: Least-Squares (LS), spatial re-sampling (SPR), time-alignment (TA), and magnitude least-squares (Mag-LS) decoding options.
-* **AmbiDEC** - A frequency-dependent loudspeaker ambisonic decoder (up to 7th order) with user specifiable loudspeaker directions (up to 64), which may be optionally imported via JSON configuration files.
-Includes: All-Round (AllRAD), Energy-Preserving (EPAD), Spatial (SAD), and Mode-Matching (MMD) ambisonic decoding options.
+* **AmbiDEC** - A frequency-dependent loudspeaker Ambisonic decoder (up to 7th order) with user specifiable loudspeaker directions (up to 64), which may be optionally imported via JSON configuration files.
+Includes: All-Round (AllRAD), Energy-Preserving (EPAD), Spatial (SAD), and Mode-Matching (MMD) Ambisonic decoding options.
 The loudspeaker signals may also be binauralised for headphone playback.
 * **AmbiDRC** - A frequency-dependent dynamic range compressor for ambisonic signals (up to 7th order).
-* **AmbiENC** - An ambisonic encoder/panner (up to 7th order), with support for up to 64 input channels; the directions for which may also be imported via JSON configuration files.
+* **AmbiENC** - An Ambisonic encoder/panner (up to 7th order), with support for up to 64 input channels; the directions for which may also be imported via JSON configuration files.
 * **Array2SH** - A microphone array spatial encoder (up to 7th order), with presets for several commercially available A-format and higher-order microphone arrays.
 The plug-in can also present objective evaluation metrics for the currently selected configuration.
 * **Beamformer** - A spherical harmonic domain beamforming plug-in with multiple beamforming strategies (up to 64 output beams).
 * **Binauraliser** - A binaural panner (up to 64 input channels) with a built-in SOFA loader and head-tracking support via OSC messages.
 * **DirASS** - A sound-field visualiser based on re-assigning the energy of beamformers.
-This re-assigment is based on DoA estimates extracted from "spatially-constrained" regions, which are centred around each beamformer look-direction.
+This re-assignment is based on DoA estimates extracted from "spatially-constrained" regions, which are centred around each beamformer look-direction.
 * **MatrixConv** - A basic matrix convolver with an optional partitioned convolution mode.
 The user need only specify the number of inputs and load the filters via a wav file.
 * **MultiConv** - A basic multi-channel convolver with an optional partitioned convolution mode.
 Unlike "MatrixConv", this plug-in does not perform any matrixing.
 Instead, each input channel is convolved with the respective filter; i.e. numInputs = numFilters = numOutputs.
 * **Panner** - A frequency-dependent 3-D panner using the VBAP method (up to 64 inputs and outputs).
 * **PitchShifter** - A very basic multi-channel pitch shifter, based on the phase-vocoder approach.
-* **PowerMap** - A sound-field visualisation plug-in based on ambisonic signals as input (up to 7th order), with PWD/MVDR/MUSIC/Min-Norm options.
+* **PowerMap** - A sound-field visualisation plug-in based on Ambisonic signals as input (up to 7th order), with PWD/MVDR/MUSIC/Min-Norm options.
-* **Rotator** - A flexible ambisonic rotator (up to 7th order) with head-tracking support via OSC messages.
+* **Rotator** - A flexible Ambisonic rotator (up to 7th order) with head-tracking support via OSC messages.
 * **SLDoA** - A frequency-dependent sound-field visualiser (up to 7th order), based on depicting the direction-of-arrival (DoA) estimates derived from spatially localised active-intensity vectors.
 The low frequency estimates are shown with blue icons, mid-frequencies with green, and high-frequencies with red.

 ## Pre-built plug-ins